mattrips/scratchPad/ProtocolConformance 200703.md

 The relative specialization between two implementations of a requirement is determined as follows:

-### 1.5.1 Implementations On Protocol vs. Conforming Type
+### 1.5.1 Implementations on Protocol and Conforming Type
 *Subject to the limitation stated in Section 1.5.4*, if one implementation is declared in an extension of a protocol and another implementation is declared on a conforming type (whether in its declaration and/or an extension), the latter implementation is more specialized.

 ---